Boodles (company)

 Boodles is a privately held British luxury jeweller and jewellery designer group founded in 1798.
-Boodles is a family company located in Liverpool.
-It also has stores in London, Manchester, Dublin, Leeds and Chester.
-Their flagship store is found on New Bond Street, London.
+Boodles is a family company with headquarters in Liverpool.
+Its flagship store is in New Bond Street, London, and it has stores in London, Manchester, Dublin, Leeds and Chester.

 History

 Early history

 The company Kirk & Co. was originally founded in 1798 in Hull.
-In 1878, Henry Wainright began apprenticing in making watches and jewelry under his uncle, William Wainright.
+In 1878, Henry Wainright began as an apprentice in making watches and jewelry under his uncle, William Wainright.
 In 1889, Henry Wainright began managing Kirk & Co.'s new location in Liverpool.
-He later bought the company and renamed it to H. Wainright & Sons when his sons, Herbert and Harold, joined the business in 1898.
+He later bought the company and renamed it H. Wainright & Sons when his sons, Herbert and Harold, joined the business in 1898.

 In 1910 the two sons established their own business with the purchase of Boodle and Dunthorne.
 After Harold was killed in WWI, Henry and Herbert chose to merge H. Wainwright & Sons with Boodle and Dunthorne.
-They relocated the business to the corner of Lord Street and North John Street in Liverpool, which remains Boodles’ head office today.
+They relocated the business to the corner of Lord Street and North John Street in Liverpool, which remains Boodles head office today.

-In 1965 Boodles opened a second store in Chester and a third one in Manchester in 1982.
+In 1965 Boodles opened a second store, in Chester, and a third, in Manchester in 1982.
 In the 1990s, Nicholas and Michael Wainwright took over from their father, Anthony Wainwright.
 Boodles opened several stores in London.